 Environmental Protection Agency Green Power Partnership Fortune 500 partner: The Green Power Partnership is a voluntary program that encourages organizations to use green power as a way to reduce the environmental impacts associated with conventional electricity use.
 At the end of 2018, more than 1,500 Partners were collectively using nearly 55 billion kilowatt-hours (kWh) of green power annually, equivalent to the electricity use of more than 5 million average American homes.
 Partners include a wide variety of leading organizations such as Fortune 500 companies; small and medium-sized businesses; local, state and federal governments; and colleges and universities.

-Dow Jones Sustainability North America Index: Launched in 1999, the Dow Jones Sustainability Index (DJSI) is the first global index to track the leading sustainability-driven companies based on an analysis of financially material environmental, social, and governance (ESG) factors and S&P DJSI’s robust index methodology.
-Of the 33 companies in the diversified financial services industry invited to disclose data for the 2020 DJSI, eight were selected for inclusion in the index.
+Dow Jones Sustainability Index North America: Launched in 1999, the Dow Jones Sustainability Index (DJSI) is the first global index to track the leading sustainability-driven companies based on an analysis of financially material environmental, social, and governance (ESG) factors and S&P DJSI’s robust index methodology, which includes the annual S&P Global Sustainability Assessment (CSA) to evaluate more than 7,300 companies around the world.
+Of the 33 U.S. companies in the diversified financial services industry invited to disclose data for the 2020 DJSI, eight were selected for inclusion in the index.